StoneT2000/rl-ts/README.md

 - Provides a toolbox of agents

 - Did I mention that it's written in **typescript**?
 That means types!
 Less bugs!
+And powerful, easily buildable, visuals!

 Why RL with typescript / javascript (TS/JS)?
 TS/JS powers the web and a ton of the awesome visuals you see online.
 While indeed production level reinforcement deep learning should be done with python / C++, TS/JS makes it easy to directly integrate RL